thomasbattram/thesis/index/thesis.utf8.md

 All the data for the analysis were extracted from The EWAS Catalog (__Chapter \@ref(ewas-catalog)__).
 This includes 178 published studies, 387 EWAS from the ARIES subsection of ALSPAC (__Section \@ref(alspac-03)__) [@Relton2015-aries; @Fraser2013; @Boyd2013] and 40 EWAS performed using data from the gene expression omnibus (GEO) resource.
 See __Chapter \@ref(ewas-catalog)__ for more details.

 ### Description of catalog data {-#description-of-data}
 Associations between DNA methylation and traits, unless otherwise stated, were extracted at P < 1x10^-7^.
-Each of the CpGs in the Catalog are annotated to genes, using data from the meffil R package (REF).
+Each of the CpGs in the Catalog are annotated to genes, using data from the meffil R package .

 T-statistics ($t$) were calculated using P-values, sample sizes ($n$) and the qt() function in R. $r^2$ values were calculated from t-statistics as follows